SaTT (SATT) Price Hits $0.0012 on Major Exchanges

-SaTT (CURRENCY:SATT) traded down 14.7% against the US dollar during the 1 day period ending at 20:00 PM Eastern on August 29th.
-SaTT has a total market capitalization of $3.80 million and approximately $137,277.00 worth of SaTT was traded on exchanges in the last 24 hours.
-One SaTT coin can now be purchased for $0.0012 or 0.00000002 BTC on exchanges.
-In the last week, SaTT has traded 1.2% lower against the US dollar.
+SaTT (CURRENCY:SATT) traded 0.8% lower against the US dollar during the 1-day period ending at 18:00 PM E.T. on September 5th.
+One SaTT coin can currently be purchased for approximately $0.0012 or 0.00000002 BTC on major cryptocurrency exchanges.
+SaTT has a total market cap of $3.82 million and approximately $190,975.00 worth of SaTT was traded on exchanges in the last 24 hours.
+In the last week, SaTT has traded down 6.3% against the US dollar.

 SaTT Coin Profile